enasequence/ena-bulk-webincli/README.md

 To run in batch, the script utilises available cores on the host machine.

 ### Usage
-The script can be invoked to run sequentially, however has been created to carry out batch processing.
+Before running the script, ensure you have Webin-CLI installed (https://github.com/enasequence/webin-cli/releases) and provide the full path to the Webin-CLI .jar file in the configuration section at the top of the read_validatory.py script.
+Additionally, by default, the script processes runs in parallel, however can be run sequentially by changing the parallel value to 'False' in the configuration section.

 To see the arguments and help in usage of the script:
 `python read_validator.py --help`

-Before running the script, ensure you have Webin-CLI installed (https://github.com/enasequence/webin-cli/releases) and provide the full path to the Webin-CLI .jar file in the configuration section at the top of the read_validatory.py script.
+Mandatory arguments include Webin submission account username and password and metadata spreadsheet.
+Note that the `--test/-t` flag can be specified to use Webin test submission services.

+###Requirements
+The script requires installation of Python Pandas (https://pandas.pydata.org/).
+This can be installed in a virtual environment (https://docs.python.org/3/tutorial/venv.html).